alexandreffaria/AutostockUtils/Readme.md

 ## to dos

 [ ] Intruduce upscayl to get cli pipe line

-[ ] Generate promps directly from the api
-[ ] Put them on promps.txt to be found when creating keywords [ ] Cron something to check for new folders and upload them [ ] Multiple prompts.txt?
+[ ] Cron something to check for new folders and upload them [ ] Multiple prompts.txt?
 One topic per day?
 How to avoid duplicates [ ] Logging
 [ ] Restartability, via logs?
-[ ] Automate Adobe stock if lots of fast approvals
 [ ] Singularity